eviestergio/ChartFact/README.md

 To download the dataset, click [here](https://github.com/eviestergio/ChartFC).

-### Pipeline for Creating ChartFact Dataset
+### Pipeline for Creating the ChartFact Dataset

-The pipeline for creating the ChartFact dataset involves several key steps:
+The pipeline for creating the ChartFact dataset includes the following steps:
 1. **Data Extraction:** Extract a subset of data entries from a source folder of QA datasets.
 2. **Data Preprocessing:** Standardize the extracted data into a consistent format.
 3. **Data Translation:** Generate underlying tables for charts that don’t have any.
 4. **Data Formatting:** Convert the translated data tables into properly formatted CSV files.
-5. **Data Prompting:** Generate claims and explanations for each class of labels ('supports', 'refutes', 'not enough information').
+5. **Data Prompting:** Generate claims and explanations for each class of labels.
 6. **Final Dataset Creation:** Combine all processed data into a final dataset, shuffling and organizing it into relevant JSON files and folders for images and tables.

 #### Code Map